End of Carthage

 which immediately gained the favour of the lower classes and isolated Gaius.
 He was then charged with bringing offence to the

-Senate and eventually he killed himself (more precisely he asked a servant to kill him).
+Senate and eventually he asked a servant to kill him.

 The Senate and the aristocracy showed that, by ruthlessly exploiting the feelings of the lower